threeandthreee/Archipelago/worlds/shadow_the_hedgehog/docs/en_Shadow The Hedgehog.md

 This game requires to be online at all times as it is completely memory based.
 Level restriction and similar paths will not work when playing offline, nor will item collection.

+## How do I finish an objective?
+Meet the alignment character in the stage, select that mission, pause the game, press SELECT and the requirement count will return to normal.
+This will auto clear for enemy-based missions, but other missions require you to add to the objective count.
+If SELECT does not change your view, you do not have the required archipelago items to finish the stage.

+For further details, fully read other sections.

+## How do I finish?

+You select your goal type when setting up in the yaml file.
+Once you reach these conditions you have set, based on percentage and enabling, Last Story will unlock in the Story menu.
+Walk through this and defeat the final boss to finish.

+## Known Issues
+- Sometimes the stage will not detect the correct mission objectives and will not shift the total.
+Exiting and re-entering the level should hopefully resolve this.